squid-cache/squid-cache.github.io/Foundation/Meetings.rst

  1. Last meeting minutes approval
  1. Review of action points from last meeting

+ 1. Action points reassignment
- 1. MacOs node for the build farm
+ 1. MacOS node for the build farm
  1. Next steps for the boilerplate/(C) project
  1. Copyright for example helper code
+ 1. Treasurers Report
+ 1. end of year documents for 2013

  1. Next meeting scheduling
  1. Open floor:

 ==== Agenda of Last Meeting ====
-''' Meeting #10.'''
+''' Meeting #11.'''

  1. Opening of the meeting
  1. Selection of meeting officials